kkkzn/remainder/README.md

   Visit: https://remainder-app.herokuapp.com/ , create an account with your email, then start adding records.

 ## Design choices:
   - Ranges of sleep-habit bar charts are arbitrarily set.
-I hope this design prompts users to adjust their sleep-habit not to go beyond these ranges:
+I hope this design prompts users to manage their sleep-habit not to go beyond these ranges:
     - 4 hours to 10 hours for sleep hour
     - 5 am to 11 am for wake-up time
     - 9 pm to 3 am for bed time